Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 You can add a video into the course as a Panopto video activity - enrolled students will have access automatically (but will not be able to download them).

-- Open the course > Turn editing on > Add an activity or resource > Select Panopto video > Click on "select content".
+Open the course > Turn edit mode on > Add an activity or resource > Select Panopto video > Click on "select content".

 Important: If you get an error message or the popup window prompts you to log in: